piever/LabMeeting260219/src/index.md

 ---

-# What data?
+# What kind of data?

 The focus will be on tabular data: a set of named columns where each column has a consistent type (string, integer, boolean, date, floating point, complex number, custom type).

 In this format, a row correspond to an observation and the various columns are observed quantities.

-csvqcnrmupsfvmzocnlrssvzguwcskzpryximvyfjcgiissmip
+mltbhfryazqbqenpkqvyyxqgfonygvnhslvpwhktsrzxglboxf
-- Widely used format in data science languages R and Python (data.frame, data.table, pandas). csvqcnrmupsfvmzocnlrssvzguwcskzpryximvyfjcgiissmip
+- Widely used format in data science languages R and Python (data.frame, data.table, pandas). mltbhfryazqbqenpkqvyyxqgfonygvnhslvpwhktsrzxglboxf
-- Input format of choice for many analysis packages (e.g. generalized linear model toolkits). csvqcnrmupsfvmzocnlrssvzguwcskzpryximvyfjcgiissmip
+- Input format of choice for many analysis packages (e.g. generalized linear model toolkits). mltbhfryazqbqenpkqvyyxqgfonygvnhslvpwhktsrzxglboxf
 - Preferred (only?) supported data format in online databases such as SQL.

 ---